ClusterM/coolboy-multirom-builder/README.md

-# coolboy-multirom-builder
+# Coolboy Multirom Builder
-It's toolset that allows you to create multirom images for cheap COOLBOY (and clones) Famicom cartridges.
+It's a toolset that allows you to create multirom images for cheap COOLBOY (and clones) Famicom cartridges.
 Which can be writed with my other tool: https://github.com/ClusterM/famicom-dumper-client

 Features:
 * Combines up to 768 games into single binary which can be writed to cheap COOLBOY cartridge